tkurtbond/tkurtbond.github.io/posts/2020/03/06/the-siege-of-gondor-at-acoupblog.rst

 There is a very interesting six-part series of articles (I_, II_, III_, IV_, V_, VI_) at `A Collection of Unmitigated Pedantry`_ that
-analyzes the Siege of Gondor in the Peter Jackson film and in the Tolkien book.
-As is not surprising, the sequence in the Peter Jackson film makes compromises with the story to better suit film, while the sequence in the book is better grounded in the reality of historical sieges.
+analyzes the Siege of Gondor in the Peter Jackson film and in the Tolkien book, including logistics, operations, and cavalry mechanics.
+As is not surprising, the sequence in the Peter Jackson film makes compromises with the story to better suit film, while the sequence in the book is better grounded in the reality of historical battles.

 .. _I: https://acoup.blog/2019/05/10/collections-the-siege-of-gondor/
 .. _II: https://acoup.blog/2019/05/17/collections-the-siege-of-gondor-part-ii-these-beacons-are-liiiiiiit/